joshpetit/BreakoutMeme/doc/PLAN.md

 *   Certain blocks require multiple hits to be broken.
 *   Extra Special blocks that do cool things only appear for a time.
-*   When there's only 1 block left it dodges and is impossible to hit, just to frustrate the user
+*   When there's only 1 block left it dodges and is impossible to hit, just to frustrate the user *THIS IS A JOKE*
-*   Certain blocks must be hit on certain sides

 ## Power-up Ideas